YoavDvir/TDDR/README.md

   dcj32_treedata.txt

-  Output files:
+  Output:

   Normalized RF distances are printed on the screen.

   TDDR tree figure:

+  one of:

-  one of tddtr5.png, tddtr7.png, tddtr8.png, tddtr9.png, tddtr32.png (according to the value of atgcnum).
+  tddtr5.png, tddtr7.png, tddtr8.png, tddtr9.png, tddtr32.png

+  (according to the value of atgcnum).